texjporg/cjk-gs-support/README.md

-                        illegal if LL is provided by a real font, or RR is neither available as real font or alias can be given multiple times --machine-readable    output of --list-aliases is machine readable -q, --quiet           be less verbose
+                        illegal if LL is provided by a real font, or RR is neither available as real font or alias can be given multiple times --filelist FILE       read list of available font files from FILE instead of searching with kpathsea --machine-readable    output of --list-aliases is machine readable -q, --quiet           be less verbose
   -d, --debug           output debug information, can be given multiple times